-Anarchists endlessly get asked if anarchy has ever existed.
-It could be argued that anarchy is wherever people do things without being forced to.
-I believe this answer is why we should believe anarchy could work: it works every day as we interact with the people around us.
-But it does not get to the heart of the question: can a society exist without a state?
+Anarchy works every day as we interact with the people around us.
+But, admittedly, it does not get to the heart of the question: can a society exist without a state?

 Anthropologist David Graeber says anarchy has existed in thousands of places before.
-Anarchy means no initiation of force; or at least, no rulers with the ability to initiate force over an entire populaton.
+Anarchy means no coercive hierarchy and no rulers with the ability to initiate force over an entire population.
 Anarchy is an ideal condition of humanity.
 It is not something that will be accomplished in six months of reading books.
 But in one way or another, at different times, there are opportunities to throw off the state and work and cooperate freely.
 As such, there have been a number of relatively or completely anarchic societies throughout history.
-They may have been small communities defending themselves from encroaching empires, confederations with basic local governments, or other voluntary, self-governing collectives.
+They may have been small communities defending themselves from encroaching empires, confederations with skeletal local governments, or other voluntary, self-governing collectives.
 Anarchy has existed.
-It is simply democracy without the state.
+It is simply governance–making and enforcing rules–without the state.

-Scott’s book is called the Art of Not Being Governed.
-In it, he explains the history of the ethnic groups in the highlands of Southeast Asia, who descended from groups that left the lowland state.
-It is not certain whether they fled purely in order to avoid state aggression, but they did spend close to a thousand years outside it.
-(See here.)
-The people of the whole region reorganised their lives and social structures to be inaccessible to the state.
-The social structure presented no hierarchy that encroaching states could have used as agents of control.
-Until the recent rapid increase in the power of the state, they lived in an autonomous association of free people.
+Scott’s book is called the Art of Not Being Governed: An Anarchist History of Upland Southeast Asia.
+In it, he explains the history of the politically autonomous region of different ethnic groups in the highlands of Southeast Asia (dubbed Zomia in 2002), who descended from groups that left the lowland state.
+The people of the whole region reorganised their social structures, folklore and agriculture to be inaccessible to the state.

-Laws were not changed at the whim of rulers, because Ireland was not ruled, but when people voted in an assembly to change them.
-Laws were not created by a clique, as in our time; nor was justice dispensed not from a single, monopoly provider.
+Laws were not changed at the whim of rulers (because Ireland was not ruled) but when people voted in an assembly to change them.
+Laws were not created by a clique, as in our time; nor was justice dispensed by a monopoly provider.
 Parties to disputes selected from a number of professional jurists chosen for their wisdom, integrity and knowledge of customary law.
 Several schools of jurisprudence existed and competed for the business of dispensing justice.
-Other people, in effect insurance companies, were independent from the jurists and joined with the party that won the case to exact punishment on the loser.
+Other people, in effect insurance providers, were independent from the jurists and joined with the party that won the case to exact punishment on the loser.
 If the loser did not pay, the entire community considered him an outlaw and would no longer engage in contracts with him.

 Opportunities to escape the state arise during revolutions and wars.
-During Egypt’s recent revolutionary uprising, nearly every neighbourhood in Cairo formed—within 48 hours—lagaan shaabiyya, or popular committees.
-When the police suddenly left the streets, the government opened up the jails, letting out thugs it used to terrorise the people into begging the police to come back.
+During Egypt’s recent revolutionary uprising, every neighbourhood in Cairo formed—within 48 hours—lagaan shaabiyya, or popular committees.
+When the police suddenly left the streets, they opened up the jails, letting out thugs who, they intended, would terrorise the people into begging the police to come back.
 Instead, despite thousands of years of dictatorship, the people organised and substituted for the police, protecting the people in their communities and even cleaning the streets.
 They made decisions as communities and demonstrated amply that they could replace the state if necessary.

 In Ukraine in the wake of the Russian Revolution of 1917, a free state emerged comprising millions of people.
 Throughout the Russian Empire, as imperial authority collapsed, workers, soldiers and peasants began to reject any outside authority and establish self-governing cooperatives.
 They began by arresting state officials, occupying government buildings and disarming police.
 They were eventually ruthlessly crushed by the central government, much as the communities in Spain were.
 But they demonstrated, as the did the Southeast Asians, the Irish, the Spanish, the Egyptians and, as we shall see next, the French, that anarchy is desirable and practical—if it can be maintained in the face of state aggression.

 In the wake of the Franco-Prussian War in 1871, the Paris Commune was established.
 The Commune was independent of the French state and self-regulating.
 The armed workers defended Paris against German soldiers and for some time French government aggression, but were eventually overwhelmed and murdered in droves.
-Like some of the other examples, the Commune was not the ideal picture of anarchy, and was perhaps more along the communist ideal, but it nonetheless comprised free people in community warding off oppression.
-They did well in the time they had.
+Like some of the other examples, the Commune was not the ideal picture of anarchy, but it nonetheless comprised free people in community warding off oppression.
+They did well in the time (less than a year) they had.
 As Mikhail Bakunin said at the time,

-But it does not really matter if it has been done before.
+But even though anarchy has been attempted and has worked, an equally reasonable answer is it does not matter.
 New ideas work if they make sense and enough people agree to put them into practice.
 When John F. Kennedy said the US would put a man on the moon by the end of the decade, nobody asked if it had been done before.
 When slavery was abolished, it was not important to ask if there had been historical precedents.
 The abolition of slavery was an idea whose time had come.
-But a lot of people thought that it was impossible to get rid of slavery—after all, that would be extremism—and that slaves were better off in captivity than free.
-Turns out, they were wrong.
+Many people thought that it was impossible to get rid of slavery—after all, that would be extremism—and slaves were better off in captivity than free.
+It turned out they were wrong.
 Anti-abolitionists used to ask “but how will the cotton get picked?”
 But if the cause is moral, it does not matter how the cotton will get picked or the roads will get built.
 People who need a historical precedent for anything before they consider it have not attempted to use their imaginations.
 Whether it has existed or not is irrelevant when considering if it could work in the future.